 Cardiology Nurse: Salary, Job Duties and Requirements

 Learn about the education and preparation needed to become a cardiology nurse.
-Get a quick view of the requirements as well as details about job duties and outlook to find out if this is the career for you.
+Get a quick view of the requirements as well as details about education, job duties and licensure to find out if this is the career for you.

 Cardiology nurses are registered nurses who work with patients suffering from medical conditions of the heart, such as coronary artery disease and congestive heart failure.
 These nurses generally work in either a healthcare or research setting.
 All cardiology nurses must become registered nurses, which involves completing an associate's or bachelor's degree in nursing and passing a national exam.
 Cardiology nurses may further their careers by completing a graduate degree program or a voluntary certification with a professional organization like the American Board of Cardiovascular Medicine.